5 Things Nobody Tells You About Renovating (Or What I Wish I Knew Before Getting Started)

 When I first started interviewing contractors for my renovation project back in May 2020, the most common timeline I heard was six to eight weeks.
 In reality, the project took almost six months to complete.

-Since most people will not be renovating during a global pandemic, you shouldn’t have to worry about your renovation going months and months over schedule.
+Since most people will not be renovating during a global pandemic, you shouldn’t have to worry about your home renovation going months and months over schedule.
 However, it’s important to remember that project timelines are just an estimate.
-It’s a good idea to leave some extra time on either end in case you face unexpected delays.
+It’s a good idea to leave some extra time on either end of your renovation project in case you face unexpected delays.

 The truth is that contractors have to balance several timelines.
 Not only are they usually working multiple jobs at one time, but they are also at the mercy of delivery schedules and the schedules of subcontractors like plumbers or electricians.

-While your contractors should do their best to provide you with a realistic timeline, you’ll thank yourself in the long run if you leave some padding in your schedule.
+While your contractors should do their best to provide you with a realistic timeline, you’ll thank yourself in the long run if you leave some padding in your home remodeling schedule.

 2. Leave room in your budget for extra expenses.